-Degrees that you’ve earned from universities and certifications from bootcamps or online courses carry weight in the education section.
+Degrees that you’ve earned from universities and certifications from bootcamps or online software development courses carry weight in the education section.
 Always mention degrees from any universities you’ve attended first and then move on to bootcamps and MOOCs.
 Format each entry in the following way:

 The first thing you should mention is the name of the degree you’ve earned, like a ‘Master of Science (M.S.) in Computer Science,’ for example.

 Write the name of the university and where it’s located.

 This is where you mention the duration of the course.
 Use the same date format that’s followed in the country where the company is located.

 This section gives you the opportunity to show that you’ve taken classes that are relevant to the job.
 Since you’re applying to a software engineer role, some of the classes you can mention include ones that have to do with algorithms, software architecture, programming languages, and machine learning.

 This section of your resume needs to be tailored to the role that you’re applying for.
 You know that software engineers come in many different forms, like devops engineers, front-end engineers, and security engineers.
 Read the job description thoroughly and mention only the skills that are relevant to the sub-niche of software engineering that the role deals with.